For Mac and Windows

 If you ripped a lot of songs while you were offline or simply before CDDB was used, your tracks may have meaningless titles like 01-Track.mp3. beaTunes lets you fix this.

-Analyze these songs with the Import metadata from MusicIP.com option (Internet connection required).
-Choose carefully how the new data should be imported, to make sure that you don't accidently loose any of your existing data.
+Analyze these songs with the Import metadata from online resources option (Internet connection required).
+Choose carefully how the new data should be imported, to make sure that you don't accidentally loose any of your existing data.

 Please note that MusicBrainz is a non-profit effort.
 It depends on individuals like yourself to provide high quality data.
 Consider contributing by volunteering as an editor.